-Her first collection of poems, Dangers: Poems, was published by Houghton Mifflin in 1977.
-Since then, she has published several acclaimed collections, most recently Upgraded to Serious (Copper Canyon Press, 2009); Eyeshot (Wesleyan University Press, 2004), which was shortlisted for the Pulitzer Prize; The Father of Predicaments (2001); Hinge & Sign: Poems 1968–1993 (1994), a finalist for the National Book Award and named a "Notable Book of the Year" by the New York Times Book Review; Shades (1988); To the Quick (1987); and A World of Difference (Houghton Mifflin, 1981).
+McHugh’s first collection of poems, Dangers: Poems, was published by Houghton Mifflin in 1977.
+Since then, she has published numerous acclaimed collections, most recently Upgraded to Serious (Copper Canyon Press, 2009); Eyeshot (Wesleyan University Press, 2004), which was shortlisted for the Pulitzer Prize; The Father of Predicaments (Wesleyan University Press, 1999); Hinge & Sign: Poems 1968–1993 (Wesleyan University Press, 1994), a finalist for the National Book Award and named a Notable Book of the Year by The New York Times Book Review; Shades (Wesleyan University Press, 1988); To the Quick (Wesleyan University Press, 1987); and A World of Difference (Houghton Mifflin, 1981).

-In a 1999 interview, McHugh said, "If you’re a poet smitten with English, you love it for its drive and not its drone.
+If you’re a poet smitten with English, you love it for its drive and not its drone.
 The rhythms of a language must be irresistible—while the humdrums of it have to be resisted.
 No linguistic habit is, per se, of interest—but ah! when the unsung (underlying) nun informs it—with a sensual twist or quick shape-shift!
-Well, that’s the trick: the sudden unexpectedness inside the overknown."
+Well, that’s the trick: the sudden unexpectedness inside the over-known.